thewca/wca-regulations/wca-regulations.md

     - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).
     - 9f4) The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.
     - 9f5) The result of an attempt is recorded as DNS (Did Not Start) if the competitor is eligible for an attempt but declines it.
     - 9f6) For "Best of X" rounds, each competitor is allotted X attempts.
-The best result of these attempts counts for the competitor's ranking in the round.
+The best result of these attempts determines the competitor's ranking in the round.
     - 9f7) For "Best of X" rounds, a DNF or DNS is the worst possible result.
     - 9f8) For "Average of 5" rounds, competitors are allotted 5 attempts.
-Of these 5 attempts, the best and worst attempts are removed, and the arithmetic mean of the remaining 3 attempts counts for the competitor's ranking in the round.
+Of these 5 attempts, the best and worst attempts are removed, and the arithmetic mean of the remaining 3 attempts determines the competitor's ranking in the round.
     - 9f9) For "Average of 5" rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
 If a competitor has more than one DNF and/or DNS result in the round, their average result for the round is DNF.
-    - 9f10) For "Mean of 3" rounds competitors are allotted 3 attempts.
-The arithmetic mean of the 3 attempts counts for the competitor's ranking in the round.
+    - 9f10) For "Mean of 3" rounds, competitors are allotted 3 attempts.
+The arithmetic mean of the 3 attempts determines the competitor's ranking in the round.
     - 9f11) For "Mean of 3" rounds, if the competitor has at least one DNF or DNS result, their average result for the round is DNF.
     - 9f12) For "Best of X" rounds, rankings are assessed based on the best result per competitor.
 The following are used to compare results:
         - 9f12a) For timed results, "better" is defined as the shorter time.